Just because you are a woman, don’t let that be the sole reason to stop you from becoming a pilot.

 There is a misconception that it may be hard to work in a male-dominated industry as a pilot.

-From my experience being in the industry for a while now, I have noticed women are a lot more respected in the industry for being a female pilot.
+From my observation, I see women earn more respect in the industry for being female pilots.

-Likewise, passengers often find it fascinating when they see a female in uniform in the cockpit.
+Likewise, passengers often find it fascinating to see a female in uniform in the cockpit.

 No one will judge you for being a woman pilot.
-Others will judge you only for your mistakes in the cockpit.
+People will only assess your qualifications in the cockpit.

-You will be judged based on your skills, talent, and knowledge as a pilot but not your gender.
+You will be admired for your skills, talent, and knowledge as a pilot, not your gender.

 Working as a pilot requires respecting other pilots, and similar to any other profession, you have to have teamwork.

-Discrimination towards a female pilot is not acceptable in the industry.
+Discrimination toward a female pilot is not acceptable in the industry.

-Nevertheless, a male pilot and female pilot, they all will be judged the same way for their mistakes in the cockpit.
+Both male and female pilots face the same consequences for mistakes in the cockpit.

-So the answer is NO, it is not difficult at all to work in the male-dominated industry,
+So the answer is NO, it is not difficult at all to work in a male-dominated industry,

-Today the airlines they are accepting more female pilots than ever, and it is the right time for women to decide to become a pilot.
+Today, the airlines accept more female pilots than ever, and it is the right time for women to decide to become a pilot.

 Who is the first female pilot?

-Emily Howell Warner born on October 30, 1939, Denver, Colorado, and later disappeared while on a flight over the pacific ocean on July 2, 1937, en route to Howland Island.
+- Emily Howell Warner was born in Denver, Colorado, on October 30, 1939.
+She disappeared on a flight over the pacific ocean on July 2, 1937, en route to Howland Island.